Research

 (with Michael Best, Anders Jensen, and Adnan Khan)

-This study investigates whether informal markets remain stuck in low formalization due to self-reinforcing dynamics, which we call the “informality trap.”
+This study investigates whether informal markets remain stuck in low formalization due to self-reinforcing dynamics, which we call the "informality trap."
 We conduct a randomized field experiment among restaurants, targeting two channels: bringing informal businesses into the tax net and improving compliance among already registered firms.
 By experimentally varying the enforcement intensity across areas, we aim to understand whether improving the formalization of some businesses can trigger broader shifts across other businesses in the same area.
-The study will generate evidence on the dynamics of market formalization, the role of spillovers in tax compliance, and strategies to expand the tax base in developing country settings.

 Improving Property Tax Collection with Computer Vision